 Six PADI scuba certifications available:

-Three hours of service learning through community-based projects.
+Five hours of service learning through community-based projects.

 After traveling halfway around the world, head to your home for the first week, Pemuteran, a quaint Indonesian fishing village.
 Explore the underwater treasures of the northern dive sites, participating in your first ever muck dive – an amazing opportunity to spot rare frogfish and scorpion fish.
-Then, jump right into your dive certifications by beginning the PADI Advanced Open Water and Emergency First Responder coursework.
+Then, jump right into your dive certifications by beginning the PADI Advanced Open Water coursework.
 Take a break to partner with Project AWARE and conduct a Dive Against Debris, an underwater trash cleanup that helps collect data on the types of trash plaguing the world’s oceans.
 Feeling refreshed and confident after your first dives, you head east, stopping along the way to hike to a picturesque remote waterfall.

 Embark on an underwater exploration with the village of Amed as your new home base.
 You’ll stay in bungalows near the black volcanic beach, diving from shore as well as traditional jukung boats, surrounded by waters teeming with life.
 Experience an exhilarating dawn dive, and behold the USAT Liberty, one of the most famous wreck dives in the world.
 From there, you’ll venture to dive sites Seraya and Coral Garden to find dozens of unique sea creatures you can’t see anywhere else on Earth.